Gail Brodsky | |

 Usopendoublesresult: | 1R (2008, 2009) |

-Gail Brodsky (Ukrainian: Гейл Бродскі|{{transliteration|uk|ukrainian|Heil Brodski; born June 5, 1991 in Zaporizhia, Ukraine) is an American former professional tennis player.
+Gail Brodsky (born June 5, 1991) is an American former professional tennis player.
 Her career-high WTA singles ranking is 182, reached on March 19, 2012.
 On May 2, 2011, she peaked at No. 348 in the doubles rankings.[1]
-On the ITF Circuit, she has won six singles titles and two doubles titles.
-She won the 2008 USTA Girls’ 18s national title.
+On the ITF Circuit, she won six singles titles and two doubles titles.
+In 2008, she won the USTA Girls’ 18s national title.

-Brodsky was born in Zaporizhia, Ukraine, to Eduard and Julia, moved to Ocean Parkway across the street from Coney Island Hospital in Brighton Beach, Brooklyn, when she was six, and is Jewish.[2]
+Brodsky was born in Zaporizhzhia, Ukraine, to Eduard and Julia, moved to Ocean Parkway across the street from Coney Island Hospital in Brighton Beach, Brooklyn, when she was six, and is Jewish.[2]
 [3] [4] As a youth, she trained on public courts in Manhattan Beach, Brooklyn.[5]
 She and her husband and two children live in Kirkland, Washington.

 She won the 2008 USTA Girls’ 18s national title, defeating Sloane Stephens, the 2017 US Open champion, and CoCo Vandeweghe, the 2017 US Open semifinalist, at 17 years of age.
-She thus earned a wild card to the 2008 US Open, where she lost in the first round, 5–7, 3–6, to world No. 14, Agnes Szavay.
+She thus earned a wildcard to the 2008 US Open, where she lost in the first round, 5–7, 3–6, to world No. 14, Agnes Szavay.
 She was also given a wildcard into the 2009 US Open,[6] where she lost in the first round 4–6, 4–6 to Anabel Medina Garrigues.[7]

 She said: “I grew up with a lot of pressure and not a lot of passion for the sport.”
 Her parents were strict about her diet and other aspects of her life; it was only after she broke all contact with them (she says: “it wasn’t a healthy situation”), at age 17, that she tasted her first French fry.[8]